 - Click Add and paste the asset URL for this link.
 In this example, we're linking to page 5 in modal mode.
 You can add ?modal=1&page=5 to add these properties.
 If you just want to link the document, you don't need to use the page or modal parameters.
 Click OK twice to exit.

 - Upload the PDF to Showpad.
 Make sure the user has access to the Channel that contains these files.
 When the user taps the link in the PDF file, the other PDF document opens on page 5.

 If you want to use asset links or any other links in a Microsoft Office document, be aware that any type of link will be removed if you upload that document to Showpad. .docx, .xlsx, .pptx documents are flattened to a PDF so it can be displayed in the Showpad app.
 Find out more about how Showpad handles Microsoft Office files.

 After exporting the file as a PDF, you'll need to edit the file in Acrobat Pro.
-When working with Powerpoint files, you can also use iSpring to convert files to an HTML app and include the asset links in the code of the generated HTML file.

 - Open your Powerpoint (.pptx) file.

 - Print and save the .pptx file as a PDF file.
 This is very important, as uploading a .pptx file directly to Showpad will remove any links, macros or animations.